Culture

 “It is really surprising that he (Njie Mbonde) is nominated a Chief today… No aspect of the decree of 1977 on Chieftaincy was respected.
 I believe that the authorities of a law-abiding nation must show the example.
 I am the only Prince in Bokwaongo.
 And before Chief Molua died, he left a document with me… handing power to me.
 This was signed by three notables in the village.
 I expected that the administration, after having been presented this document, will proclaim me the Chief of Bokwaongo without going through the formalities that have changed the process of Chieftaincy.”

-He warned that the flawed process designating Njie Mbonde as Chief could have serious consequences on the peace and stability of Bokwaongo.
+He warned that the flawed process designating Njie Mbonde as chief could have serious consequences for the peace and stability of Bokwaongo.

 “It affects the society because Bokwaongo is not happy at all, because the process of choosing a Chief was not respected.
 And this will have a lot of ramifications as time goes on.
 The administration should know this.
 People are not happy and may express this unhappiness in very many ways, especially during elections and so forth.
 But I think the administration has a lot of time to rectify the situation.”

-Also, Ikome Marcus, a member of the Wonjia Royal Family, strongly disputed Mr Njie Mbonde’s selection as Chief.
+Also, Ikome Marcus, a member of the Wonjia Royal Family, strongly disputed the selection of Mr Njie Mbonde as Chief.

 To him, the kingmakers who designated Mr Njie Mbonde as Chief betrayed Bokwaongo.